davidjbuchanan/MS4-LiveStrong/README.md

 The vision for this site is to have three consummables (equipment, services and blog) The equipment and services are grouped together as products, that derive cash income, and can be managed and consumed using the products, bag and checkout apps.
 The blog is a loss-leader that derives no income it is used as a 'hook' to entice users to register and create a profile thus allowing them access to the blog and, of course,paid for products.

 The products themselves are represented within a fully searchable products app, allowing the user rapid access to information.
 The tangible products, i.e. equipment, are deliverable and there is a shipping functionality that is self explannatory.
 For the services there is no demonstration of the product; nor access to the product; nor explannations as to how a consumer would access the product after purchase.
-There are several placeholder for undeveloped features.
 It was important to partition these topics clearly for ease of use.
 To acheive this the navbar displayed each of these topics in its own discrete, but essentially identical, dropdown menus.
 Likewise the homepage's body presents three uniform rows, one for each topic.

 Each page displays an identical navbar, masthead (with search functionality) and footer this was deliberate to aid users' navigation of the site.
 For users on smaller vieworts there has been an effort to aid navigation by installation of a bespoke hamburger/dropdown navbar: The user is presented with 4 selections.
 When selected. by the user, the selection slides to the top of the dropdown menu and any sub menu is displayed beneath it.
 This was incorporated to ensure the navbar did not expand beyond the page height and become disorientating for the user.

+There are several placeholder for undeveloped features each links to under construction page.

 ### User Stories

 Who is the user?
 Essentially this could be anyone wanting to participate in group exercise at home, via the internet.
+:white_check_mark: *denotes items that have been successfully implemented*

 "**_As a guest / non authenticated user, I would like to_** _____________________________"

-:white_check_mark: *denotes items that have been successfully implemented*

 - :white_check_mark: *view the site* from **any device** *(mobile, tablet, desktop)*.
 - :white_check_mark: *register* to become an **authenticated user**.